 To avoid the risk of electrical shock, personal injury, or death, disconnect all electrical power to the unit before performing any maintenance or service.
 The unit may have more than one electrical power supply.
-When servicing controls, label all wires prior to disconnecting and reconnect wires correctly.
-Verify proper operations after any servicing.

 The unit cabinet must have an uninterrupted or unbroken electrical ground to minimize personal injury if an electrical fault should occur.
 This ground may consist of electrical wire or approved conduit when installed in accordance with existing national or local codes.